 The people of St. Joseph's are extraordinary when it comes to helping the poor.
 God bless and thank each and every person for their generosity.
 I shall never forget time and have been treated for the turn-out at the coffee morning malnutrition the past year so even though it was raining.
-Many
+Many was most noble of them.

-Ashley is a victim of the Haiti earthguake.
+Ashley is a victim of the Haiti earthquake.
 She suffered a broken femur, and both of her parents were killed.